Seemo0/Next-checkout/README.md

 npm i && npm run dev
 ```

-Run this command for testing the app
+Run this command for testing the app, you should be able to run the tests via their GUI.
 ```bash
 npm run cypress:open
 ```